 The Orientation fee for Fall Aggie Orientation will be billed to your student account in August and due September 15.

 Some students will receive an Orientation Grant from Financial Aid to assist in covering the Orientation Fee.
 Check your UC Davis email account or your MyAwards page, and visit the Financial Aid site for more information about how grants were dispersed.

 There are circumstances in which you may be exempt from the entire Aggie Orientation program.
 Students must fill out the Aggie Orientation Exemption Form for consideration if they have extenuating circumstances preventing them from attending Aggie Orientation.
-Those exempt from Aggie Orientation will receive a partial fee reversal.
+Those exempt from Aggie Orientation will be expected to participate in remote programming and responsible for paying the reduced fee of $433.
 This applies to the September on-campus orientation, Aggie Orientation, portion only.

 Deadline to complete Aggie Orientation Exemption Form: August 1